Genentech/g_ani/README.md

 5. Global minimum<br/>
    The global minimum will frequently be ill aligned to the input conformation as it will generally have a very different conformation.
 6. Other minima (as described above)<br/>
-   These minima should be evaluated to see if there are minor changes that preserve the overal structure but largely reduce the strain.
+   These minima should be evaluated to see if there are minor changes that preserve the overall structure but largely reduce the strain.

 The output file will contain the following fields: